Glycerol: Food industry

+Medical

 Glycerol is used in medical, pharmaceutical and personal care preparations, often as a means of improving smoothness, providing lubrication, and as a humectant.

 Ichthyosis and xerosis have been relieved by the topical use of glycerin.
 It is found in allergen immunotherapies, cough syrups, elixirs and expectorants, toothpaste, mouthwashes, skin care products, shaving cream, hair care products, soaps, and water-based personal lubricants.
 In solid dosage forms like tablets, glycerol is used as a tablet holding agent.
 For human consumption, glycerol is classified by the FDA among the sugar alcohols as a caloric macronutrient.
 Glycerol is also used in blood banking to preserve red blood cells prior to freezing.

-Glycerol is a component of glycerin soap.
-Essential oils are added for fragrance.
-This kind of soap is used by people with sensitive, easily irritated skin because it prevents skin dryness with its moisturizing properties.
-It draws moisture up through skin layers and slows or prevents excessive drying and evaporation.

 Taken rectally, glycerol functions as a laxative by irritating the anal mucosa and inducing a hyperosmotic effect, expanding the colon by drawing water into it to induce peristalsis resulting in evacuation.
 It may be administered undiluted either as a suppository or as a small-volume (2–10 ml) enema.
 Alternatively, it may be administered in a dilute solution, such as 5%, as a high-volume enema.

 Taken orally (often mixed with fruit juice to reduce its sweet taste), glycerol can cause a rapid, temporary decrease in the internal pressure of the eye.
 This can be useful for the initial emergency treatment of severely elevated eye pressure.

 In 2017, researchers showed that the probiotic Limosilactobacillus reuteri bacteria can be supplemented with glycerol to enhance its production of antimicrobial substances in the human gut.
 This was confirmed to be as effective as the antibiotic vancomycin at inhibiting Clostridioides difficile infection without having a significant effect on the overall microbial composition of the gut.

+Glycerol solutions have been used for the preservation and storage of tissue grafts at ambient conditions as an alternative to frozen storage.

 Glycerol has also been incorporated as a component of bio-ink formulations in the field of bioprinting.
 The glycerol content acts to add viscosity to the bio-ink without adding large protein, saccharide, or glycoprotein molecules.

+It is on the World Health Organization's List of Essential Medicines.